pl853/Advanced-Databases-Guide/README.md

   In the following image you can see an example of a combined datatable where spurious tuples are created.
 Everything under the dotted lines are spurious tuples.
   ![Spurious_tuples](https://user-images.githubusercontent.com/24454699/55897454-0eab7480-5bb0-11e9-8168-784bc76ae708.png)

+Functional dependencies </br>
+Are dependencies that are defined by the designer.
+They can't be infered by reading data from the database table, instead they should be read in the documentation of the database.
+Only if there is no documentation provided with the database, you can try to infer functional dependencies from the data.

 Normal forms </br>
 They are properties that a relation must satisfy.
 You can devide the term normal forms in 2 different kinds of forms:
 - Historical definitions </br>